add-ons/plugin.video.tvvlaanderen/README.md

 # TV Vlaanderen (and other M7 Group based) Kodi Add-on

-This project contains the codebase for multiple Solocoo API based add-ons.
-While this Add-on can be used for all supported providers, it's recommended to use the build Add-on from the list below.
-This allows to install multiple add-ons at the same time.
+This project contains the codebase for multiple M7 Group add-ons.
+While this repository can be used for all supported providers, it's recommended to use the build Add-on from the list below.
+This allows you to install multiple add-ons at the same time.

 ## Supported providers